Fabric Sourcing for Fashion Designers: How to Find the Magic Touch

 - Fabric dying and treatments, screenprinting, embroidery, pleating, custom prints, and more

 TEG’s sourcing and treatment packages connect emerging designers with the right fabrics for their designs and provide fabric maintenance and customization.
-So whether you’re looking for a large range of fabrics, just a few different types, or want to totally transform the fabrics you already have, TEG will cater to your specific needs.
+Whether you’re looking for fabrics or want to transform the fabrics you already have, TEG will cater to your specific needs.

 Support From the Sourcing Experts

 For a fashion designer new to the business, even knowing where to look for fabrics can be a foreign concept.
 And when you consider the added tasks of going to trade shows, picking out fabric suppliers, fulfilling order minimums, and budgeting your entire line, it’s easy to see how you could end up in an overwhelming situation.

 While hiring a fabric rep can help make the fabric sourcing process more manageable, having an entire team of fabric and sourcing specialists to take care of all your textile needs is a saving grace.

 At TEG, fashion designers can receive expert sourcing assistance to find the fabrics they are looking for and manage their treatment.
 We specialize in providing high-quality creative services for fabric and trim sourcing that you won’t find elsewhere.
 Our top-of-the-line sourcing managers skillfully guide you through sampling fabric swatches, negotiating minimums and prices, tracking orders, and more.

 Whether you’re an emerging or established designer, we’ve helped over 2,000 designers during the last 15+ years.
 We’d love to help you bring your vision to life, too!

 For all inquiries and questions, please call or fill out the below form.
 We will respond within 1-2 business days.
 Thank you!